 Treatment and Prevention

 Currently, there are no approved coronavirus vaccines or antiviral drugs.
-Best practices for prevention include staying away from people or animals experiencing respiratory infections, carefully practiced hygiene (washing hands and disinfecting potentially contaminated surfaces), and self- quarantine for individuals experiencing nonlife-threatening symptoms.
-Interim guidance for care of patients not requiring hospitalization for respiratory infections that may be caused by 2019-nCoV is available from the CDC at www.cdc.gov/coronavirus/2019-ncov/guidance-home-care.html.
+Best practices for prevention include staying away from people or animals experiencing respiratory infections and carefully practiced hygiene (washing hands and disinfecting potentially contaminated surfaces).

 Travel and Safety

-Until more is known about the full range of transmission possibilities for the disease, individuals from the United States traveling in China, especially in surrounding affected areas, should avoid consumption of both cooked, uncooked, and undercooked exotic meats.
+Until more is known about the transmission of the disease, persons traveling to affected areas should avoid consumption of cooked or uncooked exotic meats.